 His substitution needs a response from you.
 Are you willing to make the ultimate decision and accept the benefits of His death?
 Jesus Christ is asking you to choose to serve Him.
 Jesus says in Mark 12:30.
 “And you shall love the Lord your God with all your heart, with all your soul, with all your mind, and with all your strength.
 This is the first commandment.”
 Loving God makes the difference in your life.

 Are you trying but are distracted like Martha, in the post, The Distracted Walk, July 2019?
 These distractions rob you of time with God.
 In Matthew 6:33 Jesus said, “But seek first the kingdom of God and His righteousness, and all these things shall be added to you.”

-If you want success in 2020, there are some adjustments you need to make in your life.
+If you want success, there are some adjustments you need to make in your life.
 Are you ready to make the ultimate decision and put God first and eliminate the distractions?
 Or do you want to continue with the same activities getting the same results?
 You have to decide.
 You are the only one who can put God first and make your mission possible.

 Thought for Today: Friend, if you want to walk in success, put God first.

 Have a blessed day and walk in faith and victory.